 Here I am, surrounded by PHD's and experts in fields of study I adored.
 I wanted to learn everything.
 So I did what any man should do in that situation: I started asking questions about everything I could, including how best to take advantage of this opportunity.

-They all told me the same thing; that I should stay a contractor until I was "ready" and "sick of it", move around the industry, learn daily - including from my own mistakes - and then once I wanted out of contracting, take the amount of experience/skills that I had aquired fro contractig/consulting and settle down into a "work home" that I could invest myself in fully, in a mutually symbiotic relationship built on mutal respect and a sincere desire to keep learning while building the future.
+They all told me the same thing; that I should stay a contractor until I was "ready" and "sick of it", move around the industry, learn daily - including from my own mistakes - and then once I wanted out of contracting, take the amount of experience/skills that I had acquired from contracting/consulting and settle down into a "work home" that I could invest myself in fully, in a mutually symbiotic relationship built on mutual respect and a sincere desire to keep learning while building the future.

-- Tell me you read the FAQ and mention "brown M&M's." when you contact me to get the best response/treatment.
+Tell me you read the FAQ and mention the phrase "brown M&M's." in the subject when you contact me to get the best response/treatment.

-- I'm open to Contract to Hire positions, but I validate that is the case.
+I'm open to Contract to Hire positions, but I do my due diligence.